ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 to knowledge base next time.

 As mentioned above, SAIN is another way to implement incident identification.
-Observation timestamp defined in
-{{?I-D.tgraf-yang-push-observation-time}} and trace context defined in
+Trace context defined in {{W3C-Trace-Context}}
-{{W3C-Trace-Context}} may be helpful for incident identification.
+may be helpful for incident identification.

 ~~~~
 	 +----------------------+